jlanier01/skills/README.md

 Project Wiki moves the integrity check to read time.
 Instead of “remember to review the wiki,” the wiki reports its own health the instant a session begins.
 A healthy project produces almost no output.
 A drifting one says exactly what is off and how to fix it.

 What is new in 2.4
-The headline change makes the skill safe to distribute.
-Invariant reconciliation (the part that verifies a count in the wiki still matches its source of truth) used to be hardcoded into the audit script, which meant the script carried the original author’s private filenames and structure.
-In 2.4 those specs are declarative: each invariant declares its own source, sheet, column, and match pattern as data inside the project’s state file.
 The shipped script holds zero project-specific detail and works for any project unchanged.

 Also new:
 	•	CSV and TSV reconciliation with no extra dependency (spreadsheet sources still use openpyxl when present).